EkthaReddy/EkthaReddy/README.md

    <summary><h3>Cadence Virtuoso</h3></summary>

-Cadence Virtuoso, mainly used for
+Cadence Virtuoso, mainly used for schematic diagram and optimization of power, speed and area.

+In this platform, I have completed few projects to undertsnad the performanace, functions and ways to innovate the projects.
+Below projects highlights my fundamental knowledge of modern ICs and optimization of CMOS technology.

-- Five staged VCO
+- Five staged current starved VCO
 - Rippple Carry Adder
 - SRAM
 - Full Adder